horuslabsio/tokenbound-sdk/README.md

   </a>
 </p>

-## Available SDKs
+## Tokenbound Developmentkit

-### developmentKit
-Houses the Tokenbound SDK, a front-end library for interacting with tokenbound accounts on Starknet.
+A front-end library for interacting with tokenbound accounts on Starknet.
 The SDK provides an interface for interacting with tokenbound accounts, enabling operations like account creation, transaction execution, token transfers (including ERC-721, ERC-1155, and ERC-20 tokens), and message signing.

 ## Development